ohait/forego/README.md

 * no more test of bindings, just test the business logic
 * OpenAPI automatically generated
 * tight integration with http, WebSocket and other streaming libraries
-* simple and no boiler plate
+* simple and no boilerplate

 TODO